Schizophrenia Long-Term Care and Treatment: Helping a Family Member

 Schizophrenia poses unique challenges for those diagnosed with it and their family members alike, and coping with those challenges can, at times, be overwhelming.
 Learning to understand and accept your loved one’s schizophrenia and developing healthy, productive coping mechanisms will enable you to better support their needs along with your own.
-And, by seeking professional care in a long-term residential mental health facility, you will be able to work together toward a brighter future, both individually and as a family.
+And, by seeking professional care in a long-term residential mental health facility, you will be able to work toward a brighter future, both individually and as a family.

 As Tamara Sale, whose older brother Glenn first began showing signs of developing schizophrenia in the 1970s, relates, “Psychosis was a sort of earthquake in our reality.
 Just like with a major earthquake you find yourself not trusting the earth you’re walking on, the same is true for psychosis, both for the person who experiences it and for the people close to them.”